How is Expected Progress Arrived at?

 In case of integrations enabled or metrics connected measures, it is advisable to have the same dates or days mentioned in "Expected Progress" area as in the "date column or field" of the application (Excel, Sheets, etc.)

-• Tracking section, you need to select either ManuallyMilestones, or Checklists, and input the values.
-If you select Manually, then in the Expected Progress area under Tracking, you can leave the default schedule, which is weekly, every Friday, or you can change it, according to your need.
-Depending on your choice of updating the progress on a action, you can also choose monthly, quarterly, biannually, or annually, and further select the day on which you're most likely to make updates.
-Goal hub of an action (1)
+If you select Manually, then in the Expected Progress area under Tracking, you can leave the default schedule, which is Monthly & Last day of the month - or you can change it, according to your need.
+Depending on your choice of updating the progress on an action, you can also choose monthly, quarterly, biannually, or annually, and further select the day on which you're most likely to make updates.

 • If you select Milestones, the milestones has its own percentage completion and set of dates for tracking which is used to set expected progress.